en de

 Image credit: Lucille’s Cairo

-Since 1995, Lucille’s is the place where locals go, when they don’t wanna eat Egyptian food.
-Lucille’s serves International dishes, pasta, steaks, burgers, and they are also famous for their fluffy pancakes with maple syrup.
+Since 1995 Lucille’s has been the place where locals go when they crave something other than Egyptian food.
+Lucille’s serves international dishes, pasta, steaks and burgers, and they are also famous for their fluffy pancakes with maple syrup.

-The restaurant has two locations, one in New Cairo and one in Sakanat.
-Don’t miss out on the burgers, Lucille’s got many rewards for their juicy beef burgers with fluffy buns and great condiments.
+The restaurant has two locations – one in New Cairo and one in Sakanat.
+Don’t miss out on the burgers; Lucille’s has received numerous awards for its juicy beef burgers served on fluffy buns with premium condiments.

 Tip #5: Makino